-At the Law Offices of Alan M. Cohen LLC, we use asset seizure as a means of helping you get paid when your debtor is not willing to repay what is owed post-judgment.
-Once we win the judgment on your Massachusetts debt collection lawsuit and receive the (appropriately-named) execution from the court, we can direct asset seizure from the Sheriff and sell all or some of your debtor’s property.
+At the Law Offices of Alan M. Cohen LLC, our collections attorneys use asset seizure as a means of helping you get paid when your debtor is not willing to repay what is owed post-judgment.
+Once we win the judgment on your Massachusetts debt collection lawsuit and receive the (appropriately named) execution from the court, we can direct asset seizure from the sheriff and sell all or some of your debtor’s property.

 Subject to existing liens and depending on the amount of equity available to pay your debt, our collections attorneys will instruct the Sheriff to seize and sell the debtor’s belongings, with the net proceeds from the asset seizure paid to you!

 Sometimes, the presence of a deputy sheriff with an execution is enough to spur payment.
 These instances are not always the case, however, and a security party sheriff sale may be warranted.